Winner of the Modern Law Awards

 To fall under this provision, the cash must be at least £1000.
 This amount is set out in the Code of Practice for the recovery of cash issued under POCA.
 This sets out the behaviour that is expected of officers exercising their powers under POCA.
 Searches with a view to seizure of cash under POCA are only lawful where:

 Once the cash has been seized, the officer must apply to the Magistrate’s Court within 48 hours to detain the cash.
 This time period does not include weekends or public holidays.
-The Magistrate’s Court can extend the time period for the detention of cash for six months under the first order, and then up to two years by a subsequent order made before the expiry of the first order.
+The Magistrate’s Court can extend the time period for the detention of cash for twelve months under the first order, and then up to two years by a subsequent order made before the expiry of the first order.
 During this time period, it is likely that any linked criminal proceedings against the defendant will take place.

 Examples of cash that could be seized under this provision include: